-However, due to the ambiguity present in this area of Scripture there has
+Due to the ambiguity present in this area of Scripture there has arisen

-1) A proper resolution of the conflict between the
+2) Is there a proper resolution of the conflict between the

-verses which repeatedly refer to the Flood lasting 40 days and
+verses which repeatedly imply the Flood lasted 40 days and

-the clear indication that it lasted at least 9 months.
+the clear indication that it lasted for a period of at least